Safeguarding residents and the community

 We've also added ‘county lines’ to our list of types of child abuse.

-According to the Serious Violence Strategy 2018, county lines is a term used to describe gangs and organised criminal networks that export illegal drugs into one or more areas within the UK, using dedicated mobile phones or other “deal lines”.
+According to the Serious Violence Strategy 2018, county lines refer to gangs and organised criminal networks that export illegal drugs into one or more areas within the UK, using dedicated mobile phones or other “deal lines”.

-They are likely to exploit children and vulnerable adults to move and store the drugs and money and they will often use coercion, intimidation, violence – including sexual violence, and weapons.
+They often exploit children and vulnerable adults to move and store the drugs, money and weapons, using coercion, control, intimidation and violence, including sexual violence and weapons.

-- has care and support needs – whether or not the local authority is meeting any of those needs
+- has care and support needs – whether the local authority is meeting any of those needs

 - is experiencing, or at risk of, abuse or neglect

-- as a result of those care and support needs, are unable to protect themselves from either the risk of or the experience of abuse or neglect
+- because of care and support needs, are unable to protect themselves from either the risk of or the experience of abuse or neglect

 Types of abuse include: